AliceO2Group/Control/README.md

 ### Running ansible-playbook

-Assuming the current directory is the one with Ansible's `site.yml` (directory `ansible` in the system-configuration repository) and assuming this repository (Control) is cloned at `~/Control`, this is the single step for deployment, configuration and execution:
+Assuming the current directory is the one with Ansible's `site.yml` (directory `ansible` in the system-configuration repository) and assuming this repository (Control) is cloned at `~/Control`, this is the single step for deployment, configuration and execution (adjust the paths as needed):

 ```
 $ ansible-playbook -i path/to/inventory/file -s site.yml -e "flpprototype_systemd=~/Control/systemd/system"